LernikAvetisyan/MataBank-Banking-Website/README.md

 Copyright (c) 2026 Lernik Avetisyan.
 All rights reserved.

 This project is publicly available for educational review, portfolio review, and demonstration purposes only.
-Viewing or accessing this repository does not grant permission to copy, modify, distribute, publish, submit, or use this project, in whole or in part, without prior written approval from the author.
+Viewing or accessing this repository does not grant permission to copy, modify, distribute, publish, submit, sublicense, sell, or use this project, in whole or in part, without prior written approval from the author.

-Copying, reusing, or submitting any part of this project for academic coursework, personal projects, commercial purposes, or claiming it as someone else's work is strictly prohibited.
+Copying, reusing, submitting, or claiming any part of this project as someone else's work is strictly prohibited, including for academic coursework, personal projects, or commercial purposes.

+No license is granted for commercial use, redistribution, derivative works, or incorporation into other software or projects without prior written permission from the author.